Shopping Cart 0

 • SELF-REGULATION:

 Provide opportunities for students to practice self-regulation skills, such as managing emotions and behaviors in a positive way.
-This can help promote self-awareness and self-management.
+Mindfulness is so important to self-regulation and to reduce stress and anxiety.
+Breathing, stretching and positive affirmations are part of a healthy lifestyle for people of all ages and abilities can help promote self-awareness and self-management.

 • INCLUSION: